 - 1. Staff should work at only one location. - 2.
 Supervisors and/or designates should limit their movement between rooms, only doing so when absolutely necessary. - 3.
 Supply staff should be assigned to specific cohorts and should remain in that cohort for the week. - 4.
 Staff will be responsible to ensure that all children are supervised at all times. - 5.
 Staff are expected to follow all new policies related to the provision of care, and all other required policies and procedures as used during normal business operation. - 6.
 Staff are required to have valid certification in first aid training including infant and child CPR. - 7.
 Licensees are required to obtain Vulnerable Sector Checks (VSCs) from staff and other persons who are interacting with children at the centre. - 8.
+Any new employee who has not received their Vulnerable Sector Check before their start date but can provide proper documentation that is has been requested may begin work, however, they are not allowed to be left along with the children or child.
+WITDA will ensure they are on a middle shift and that they will not be alone with any child until all required paper work has been received. - 9.
 If at all possible extra staff will be hired to help with the extra cleaning procedures within the classrooms and hallways.